CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 - It prints `Successfully connected to the database.`.

-- It prints `Successfully connected to the database.` and `Student record not found.`.
+- It prints `Successfully connected to the database.` and `Student record not found.` in separate lines.

 /// type=SS, answer=[5]